IkigaiLabsETH/bouncer-eliza-agent/README.md

 );
 ```

-2. Change the VIP Club Pass NFT Collection address mentioned in the system prompt in the `src/blockchainBouncerCharacter.ts` file.
+2. Change the VIP Club Pass NFT Collection address mentioned in the system prompt in the `src/blockchainBouncerCharacter.ts` file:

 ```typescript
     system: